paulonteri/django_azure/README.md

 # Django on Azure

-#### The web application as an example in my writing of the article on **Serverless Python on Azure: Django on App Service**
+The web application used as an example in my writing of the article on **Serverless Python on Azure: Django hosted on Azure App Service**

 ## Tech
-Written in Python3 and Django 3.0.3.
+Written in Python3 and Django 3.1.1.

 ## Setup